aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

    This step gives the Token Manager permissions to mint and burn tokens on your behalf as tokens move between chains.

-## Making Interchain Tokens from existing tokens
+## Converting existing tokens into interchain tokens

 If you already have ERC-20 tokens on one or more blockchains, you can turn them into an Interchain Token by deploying {% glossaryterm term="Token Manager"%}Token Managers{% /glossaryterm %}.
 Token Managers can be either {% glossaryterm term="Lock/Release" /%} or {% glossaryterm term="Mint/Burn" /%}.
 For Mint/Burn Token Managers, you”ll need to give the Token Manager permissions to mint and burn tokens on your behalf as tokens move between chains.